ue22-p20/web-intro/notebooks/30-js-intro.md

 <div class="rise-footnote">

-(♡) as mentioned earlier, one can also write "regular" programs in JS using the *node.js* runtime
+(♡) as mentioned earlier, one can also write "regular" programs in JS using the *node.js* &nbsp;runtime

 </div>